top of page

 Finding Purpose In Helping Others

 This drive to be a good, accomplished, and helpful person fuels my desire to contribute.
-I do not waste energies in aimless interactions with people.
+I do not waste energy in aimless interactions with people.
 A well-crafted plan for mutual benefit is how my time and energy is best spent.
-Thus, collaboration is preferrable than discarding those who can greatly help one's cause.
+Thus, collaboration is preferable to discarding those who can greatly help one's cause.
 Taking into account their needs is beneficial for one's needs as well, and it is morally better than outright oppressing people for personal interest.

 Despite not being a social butterfly, I strive to be a moral being for functional reasons.
 Ethics is philosophy's most practical asset, and is a major reason as to why philosophy should not be discarded as irrelevant.